ny4rlk0/cloudflared-armv6/README.md

 pi@raspberrypi:~ $ ip r | grep default
 default via 192.168.1.1 dev eth0 src 192.168.1.3 metric 202
 ```
-See mine is eth0 if you are using different interface, and ip, change settings below accordingly.
+See mine is eth0 if you are using different interface, and pi zero ip, router ip (modem) change settings below accordingly.
 #Example /etc/dhcpcd.conf
 ```
 # A sample configuration for dhcpcd.